March 2, 2020

 Journal Article Studying Firefighter Exposure to Potentially Carcinogenic and Hazardous Materials Makes Nature.com 'Best of' List

-The Journal of Exposure Science & Environmental Epidemiology showcased a 2019 UL Firefighter Safety Research Institute (FSRI) journal article — Firefighters’ absorption of PAHs and VOCs during controlled residential fires by job assignment and fire attack tactic, to their "best-of" list of articles published in 2018 and 2019.
+The Journal of Exposure Science & Environmental Epidemiology showcased a 2019 journal article from UL's Fire Safety Research Institute (FSRI) — Firefighters’ absorption of PAHs and VOCs during controlled residential fires by job assignment and fire attack tactic, to their "best-of" list of articles published in 2018 and 2019.
 This list, which is accessible from Nature.com is described as, “a selection of articles from 2018 and 2019 which top the list of the journal's most cited, most read and most shared (including press coverage and Twitter).”

 One large component of this study focused on the risks firefighters face while operating on the fireground.
 Using a full-scale residential style test structure, teams of 12 firefighters responded to typical room and contents fires to better understand how operating in an environment typical of today’s fireground impacts cardiovascular strain and chemical exposures as related to carcinogenic risk.
 In particular, products of combustion from these residential fires were tracked from the source (furnishings), to the concentrations measured in the air inside the burning structure (environment), to what was found on the firefighters turnout gear (equipment), and to what eventually made it in to the firefighters (individual).